mattn/go-facebook/Readme.md

-# net/facebook
+# facebook/graph

-net/facebook implements the Facebook GraphAPI.
+This package is a implementation of the Facebook GraphAPI.

-The package includes all none test go files in the folder src.
+# facebook/oauth
+This package holds usefull tools for Facebook oauth-2.0

 ## Installation
-'sh make.bash' cleans, compiles and installs net/facebook.
+'sh make.bash' cleans, compiles and installs the package facebook.

 ## License